IdoPeer14/IdoPeer14/README.md

 # Hi there 👋 I'm Ido Peer

-## 🚀 Junior Python Backend Developer | AI & Automation Engineering
+## 🚀 Junior Full-Stack & Python Backend Developer | AI-Driven Automation & Data Engineering

 I'm a Python developer specializing in **scalable backend systems**, **AI-driven automation**, and **data pipelines**.
 Currently building and running **PeerX** — a production-grade trading automation platform with real money on the line.